Tom Basden

-Thomas William Basden (born 30 November 1980) is an English actor, comedy writer, and a member of the British four-man sketch group Cowards.
-He has written and performed extensively for comedy shows on the BBC and Channel 4 and often collaborates in two-man shows with fellow Cowards member Tim Key.
+Thomas William Basden (born 30 November 1980) is an English actor, writer, comedian, and musician.
+He is best known for co-creating and starring in Plebs, which won the Royal Television Society award for Best Scripted Comedy in 2014.
+He was nominated for Best Newcomer at the 2007 Edinburgh Comedy Awards and is a member of the sketch group Cowards.
+He co-wrote and starred in the 2025 film The Ballad of Wallis Island.

 Education

-Tom Basden was born in Sutton, Greater London.
+Basden was born in Sutton, Greater London.
 He was educated at King's College School, a private school for boys in Wimbledon in South-West London, where he was in the same year as fellow actors Khalid Abdalla and Ben Barnes; followed by Pembroke College, Cambridge.
-He was vice-president of Cambridge Footlights and his contemporaries included Stefan Golaszewski, Sarah Solemani, Tim Key (who pretended to be studying for a Ph.D at Cambridge to be part of a Footlights production) and Dan Stevens.
+He was vice president of Cambridge Footlights and his contemporaries included Stefan Golaszewski, Sarah Solemani, Tim Key (who pretended to be studying for a Ph.D at Cambridge to be part of a Footlights production) and Dan Stevens.

 Career

 Performance

-Basden's one-man show at the 2007 Edinburgh Festival Fringe, Tom Basden Won't Say Anything, won the "if.comedy award" for Best Newcomer.
+Basden's one-man show at the 2007 Edinburgh Festival Fringe, Tom Basden Won't Say Anything, won the if.comedy award for Best Newcomer.
 He starred with Tim Key in the 2007 short film The One and Only Herb McGwyer Plays Wallis Island, which won the UK Film Council Kodak Award for Best British Short Film.
+The short was expanded into a feature film, The Ballad of Wallis Island, which Basden and Key also starred in, alongside Carey Mulligan, and which was produced by Baby Cow.

-In 2008 Basden appeared as the resident musician for the second series of the BBC Radio 4 comedy show Mark Watson Makes the World Substantially Better, replacing Tim Minchin.
+In 2008, Basden appeared as the resident musician for the second series of the BBC Radio 4 comedy show Mark Watson Makes the World Substantially Better, replacing Tim Minchin.

 He was a guest panellist on the BBC Two comedy show Never Mind the Buzzcocks in November 2009.

-In 2012 he appeared as Key's musical sidekick in the Radio 4 programme Tim Key's Late-Night Poetry.
+Since 2012, he has appeared as Key's musical sidekick in the Radio 4 comedy Tim Key's Late Night Poetry Programme.

 Since 2013, Basden has co-written and appeared in the ITV ancient-Rome sitcom Plebs.
 He played a lead role the 2013 BBC Two comedy thriller The Wrong Mans.
 He co-wrote the third and fifth episodes of series one, and wrote both episodes of series two which aired the following year.

 He played Dan the sound engineer in the 2016 film David Brent: Life on the Road, and Jeremy Corbyn in the 2018 Royal Wedding special of The Windsors.
 He had a main role as Matt in the Netflix comedy series After Life.
 He wrote and appeared in the 2022 BBC sitcom Here We Go.
 He starred as Mr Short in the 2022 Netflix young adult sci-fi series The Last Bus.